Do I have to have a bachelor's degree in engineering in order to apply to one of your programs?

 Can I pursue a master's program part-time?

 Yes, you can potentially pursue a master's degree part-time.
 Once you have been admitted you can discuss this with your program.
 It will depend on the flexibility of your schedule and the requirements of your program.
+However, International Students are not eligible to for part-time enrollment.

 Can I pursue the master's program if I work full-time?